- “Board” means the Board of Directors of the Company

 Role and Responsibilities of the Board

 The Board is responsible for the corporate governance of the Company and is the final body of responsibility for all decision-making within the Company.
-The Directors govern AWF Madison in the shareholders’ interests working with, and through, the Chief Executive.
+The Directors govern Accordant in the shareholders’ interests working with, and through, the Chief Executive.

 The Board has adopted the following governance objectives in order to assist it to achieve its role: